Last time, Tom Stapor from NAPA Autotech guided us through some of the preliminary considerations when looking at vehicle brake system inspections.

 A very common problem on most vehicles today concerns brake pulsation.
-Many people attribute that to warped brake rotors when in reality the issue is caused by uneven thickness of the rotor surface which can be attributed either to a lower quality rotor being stalled, the rotor not being mounted correctly, the hub assembly not being cleaned properly and/or worn brake calipers which aren’t able to properly adjust.
+Many people attribute that to warped brake rotors when in reality the issue is caused by the uneven thickness of the rotor surface which can be attributed either to a lower quality rotor being stalled, the rotor not being mounted correctly, the hub assembly not being cleaned properly and/or worn brake callipers which aren’t able to properly adjust.

 In some cases, Stapor says that a technician might put on a new rotor but they didn’t replace or clean the hub assembly.
 The result means that the rotors wear unevenly and the issue is so gradual that a customer may not even be aware of it for 2-3 years, by which time they have likely sold the vehicle, so it can be very difficult for shops to pinpoint the problem.